pharaohbh/pharaohbh/README.md

 - 👋 Hi, I’m @pharaohbh
-- 👀 I’m interested in everything that is related to testing
+- 👀 I’m interested in data analytics
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning something new
 - 💞️ I’m looking to collaborate on internships that would help me build an experience
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: Humans do procrastinate and that includes me
+- ⚡ Fun fact: Pineapple pizza is acceptable